maoberlehner/markus-oberlehner-net/content/blog/styling-html-tables-how-to-apply-margins-borders-and-z-index-on-table-elements.md

 +++
 date = "2019-06-23T06:49:49+02:00"
-title = "Styling HTML Tables: How to Apply Margin, Border and z-index on Table Elements" description = "Learn how to use margin, border and z-index on tbody, thead and tr HTML table elements." intro = "A long time ago there was practically no way around the HTML <table> element for creating complex layouts on the web.
+title = "Styling HTML Tables: How to Apply Margin, Border and z-index on Table Elements" description = "Learn how to use margin, border, and z-index on tbody, thead, and tr HTML table elements." intro = "A long time ago, there was practically no way around the HTML <table> element for creating complex layouts on the web.
 Fortunately, those days are long gone.
-Nowadays we only use the <table> element as it should be used: to display tabular data.
-However, only recently I was reminded again that styling tables is not as easy as one might think..." draft = false categories = ["Development"] tags = ["HTML", "CSS"] images = ["https://res.cloudinary.com/maoberlehner/image/upload/c_pad,b_auto,f_auto,q_auto,w_1014,h_510/v1532158513/blog/2019-06-23/final-result-twitter"]
+Nowadays, we only use the <table> element as it should be used: to display tabular data.
+However, only recently, I was reminded again that styling tables is not as easy as one might think..." draft = false categories = ["Development"] tags = ["HTML", "CSS"] images = ["https://res.cloudinary.com/maoberlehner/image/upload/c_pad,b_auto,f_auto,q_auto,w_1014,h_510/v1532158513/blog/2019-06-23/final-result-twitter"]
 +++

-A long time ago there was practically no way around the HTML `<table>` element for creating complex layouts on the web.
+A long time ago, there was practically no way around the HTML `<table>` element for creating complex layouts on the web.
 Fortunately, those days are long gone.
-Nowadays we only use the `<table>` element as it should be used: to display tabular data.
-However, only recently I was reminded again that styling tables is not as easy as one might think.
+Nowadays, we only use the `<table>` element as it should be used: to display tabular data.
+However, only recently, I was reminded again that styling tables is not as easy as one might think.

-Unfortunately, some CSS properties (e.g. `margin`, `border-radius` and `z-index`) do not work on certain HTML table elements like `<tbody>`, `<thead>` and `<tr>`.
-In this article, we will explore how we can work around these limitations.
+Unfortunately, some CSS properties (e.g. `margin`, `border-radius`, and `z-index`) do not work on certain HTML table elements like `<tbody>`, `<thead>`, and `<tr>`.
+In this article, we explore how we can work around these limitations.

 <div class="c-content__figure">
   <div class="c-content__broad">